Childhood and Education Journey of Arnold Schwarzenegger in Timeline

 2011: End of Governorship

-2011: Support for Israel at Independence Day Celebration
+2011: Support for Israel Expressed

 In 2011, at the Independence Day celebration hosted by the Israeli Consulate General in Los Angeles, Arnold Schwarzenegger expressed his love for Israel and mentioned signing a bill to divest California pension funds from companies doing business with Iran.

-In 2011, during the Arnold Classic, Arnold Schwarzenegger mentioned he was still working out a half an hour with weights every day.
+In 2011, during the Arnold Classic, Arnold Schwarzenegger mentioned that he was still working out for half an hour with weights every day.

 October 2012: Release of "Total Recall"

-2012: Founded Schwarzenegger Institute
+2012: Founding of the Schwarzenegger Institute

 In 2014, Arnold Schwarzenegger released a video message in support of the Euromaidan protests against Ukraine's pro-Russian President Viktor Yanukovych.

-2015: Lenin Bust Explanation
+2015: Lenin Bust Displayed

-In 2015, Arnold Schwarzenegger said he kept the Lenin bust to "show losers".
+In 2015, Arnold Schwarzenegger said he kept the Lenin bust to "show losers."

 2015: Filmed in Bugatti